gravirovshik/codewars/README.md

 31. Exes and Ohs - Check to see if a string has the same amount of 'x's and 'o's.
 The method must return a boolean and be case insensitive.
 The string can contain any char.

 32. Credit Card Mask - Usually when you buy something, you're asked whether your credit card number, phone number or answer to your most secret question is still correct.
 However, since someone could look over your shoulder, you don't want that shown on your screen.
 Instead, we mask it.
 Your task is to write a function maskify, which changes all but the last four characters into '#'.

+33. Sum of two lowest positive integers - Create a function that returns the sum of the two lowest positive numbers given an array of minimum 4 positive integers.
+No floats or non-positive integers will be passed.